-2 Secondary instrument is piano until Proficiency 4 is achieved.
+Secondary instrument is piano until Proficiency 4 is achieved.
 Depending upon placement results, piano study may occur in classes, lessons, or a combination.
 If the requisite proficiency is achieved in fewer than 4 semesters, continued piano study or study on another instrument is required.
 Secondary study beyond 4 semesters requires an additional fee.

-4 Students who have earned 8 credits in required ensemble may count up to 2 additional credits toward the music elective requirement.
+Students who have earned 8 credits in required ensemble may count up to 2 additional credits toward the music elective requirement.
+Students exempted by ACT or SAT score must take the equivalent number of credit hours in liberal arts

-5 Students exempted by ACT or SAT score must take the equivalent number of credit hours in liberal arts electives; students who test into ENG 111 must take ENG 131 as well within their first three semesters at B-W.
+Students exempted by ACT or SAT score must take the equivalent number of credit hours in liberal arts electives; students who test into ENG 111 must take ENG 131 as well within their first three semesters at B-W.

-6 Students must earn a grade of "C" or better in their core math course, which should be taken within their first three semesters at B-W.
+Students must earn a grade of "C" or better in their core math course, which should be taken within their first three semesters at B-W.

-7 Students must be eligible to take ENG 131 and MTH 136 prior to taking LAS 150, which should be taken within their first three semesters at B-W.
+Students must be eligible to take ENG 131 and MTH 136 prior to taking LAS 150, which should be taken within their first three semesters at B-W.